grusingh/vue-unit-testing-applied/component-with-no-child-components.md

-## Unit test component with no child components
+## Recipe: Unit test component with no child components

 Verify that component can be rendered.